zjysteven/SIO/README.md

-# Training with More In-Distribution Data Benefits Out-of-Distribution Detection
+# SIO: Synthetic In-Distribution Data Benefits Out-of-Distribution Detection

-In this work we identify that simply training with more in-distribution (ID) data helps with Out-of-Distribution (OOD) detection.
-Specifically, we propose a training framework named **SIO**, which uses additional synthetic ID samples produced by generative models (e.g., GANs), together with the real ID training data, to train the base classifier.
-SIO is compatible with multiple OOD detection methods (either inference techniques or training algorithms) and yields immediate performance gains on top of them.
+In this work we identify that incorporating synthetic in-distribution (ID) data into training helps with Out-of-Distribution (OOD) detection.
+Specifically, we propose a training framework named **SIO**, which trains the classifier with synthetic and real ID samples in a weighted fashion.
+SIO is compatible with multiple OOD detection methods (either post-hoc inference techniques or training algorithms) and yields immediate performance gains on top of them.

 <p align="center">
     <img src='/sio_related/figures/cifar_results_screenshot.png' width='870'>
 </p>

-Paper coming soon!
+See our [arXiv preprint](https://arxiv.org/abs/2303.14531) for more details.

 ## Overview
 Our code uses [OpenOOD](https://github.com/Jingkang50/OpenOOD).
 This repo should be multiple commits ahead of the OpenOOD's main branch, as we fixed some bugs and added custom code for running SIO.
-We might be able to integrate SIO to the official OpenOOD implementation in the near future.
+We will integrate SIO to the official OpenOOD implementation in the near future.

 ## Setup